Win $10k holiday! T&Cs apply

 money

 Another essential.
 It’s the old saying: take the amount of money you think you’ll need, and then double it.
 Then you’re getting close.
-Long-term travel is no fun when you’re constantly worrying about money.
+Long-term travel is no fun when you’re constantly worrying about money so give yourself time to save before you head off.

 3 Don’t Over-Plan